It's no secret that sitting in a standard chair for long periods of time can (will?) ruin your back. But, some of us have to learn it the hard way.

 3 Good Ergonomic Kneeling Chairs

-Now that you have a sense of what to look for, here are my three suggestions for good ergonomic kneeling chairs.
+Now that you have a sense of what to look for, here are my three suggestions for good ergonomic kneeling chairs for back pain.

 I've selected these based on their superior reputations and combinations of features, and I list them in order of price (most expensive first).